 BIRTHWEIGHT - An infant's weight at or shortly after birth.

-BLACK (RACE) - A person having ancestry from in any of the black racial groups from the African continent.
+BLACK (RACE) - A person having ancestry in any of the black racial groups from the African continent.

 CARBON MONOXIDE (CO) - A colorless, odorless gas that is formed when carbon in fuel is not burned completely.
 Motor vehicle exhaust contributes about 56 percent of all CO emissions nationwide.